miraclechukwu/miraclechukwu.github.io/README.md

 - Microsoft Power BI Desktop for Business Intelligence
 - MySQL for Data Analytics and Business Intelligence
 - Google Data Analytics Professional Certificate

 ---

+## Blog

+I regularly share insights and updates on data analytics, tips for effective data management, and case studies on my [blog](https://medium.com/@miraclechukwu29).
+Visit to learn more about the latest trends in data analytics and my professional journey.

+---